BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Cultures:** Yettnar (Mountain-Hunes), Khutu (Steppe-Hunes), Ta’uuri (Island-Hunes)

 **Giant’s Blood.** +2 HP.
-Add +4 load for how much you can carry before becoming encumbered or over-encumbered.
+Increase your Strength multiplier by 1 for how much load you can carry before becoming encumbered or over-encumbered.

 **Stoic Mind.** You gain +1 boon on Spirit rolls against being dazed or frightened.